xcube-dev/xcube/docs/source/cubeconv.md

     [Attribute Convention for Data Discovery](http://wiki.esipfed.org/index.php/Attribute_Convention_for_Data_Discovery)
 * Dimensions:
   * SHALL all be greater than zero.
-  + SHALL include two spatial dimensions
+  + SHALL include one temporal and two spatial dimensions
-  * SHOULD include a dimension `time`
   * SHOULD include a dimension `bnds` of size 2 that may be used by bounding coordinate variables
 * Coordinate Variables